it-dept-cis/RABET-V-Pilot/for_consideration/Samples/Labeling/README.md

 #### Election operations criticality

-A component is `operations-critical` if a component's degradation of function or ceasure of function would be disruptive to the election operations it supports.
+A component is `operations-critical` if a component's degradation or ceasure of function would be disruptive to the election operations it supports.
 This is determined by reviewing the use-cases that the component supports.

 ![Operations Criticality](./images/operation_criticality.svg)